 what your name means, how you feel about your name, or all of these.
 Tell your partner your

 story and listen to your partner’s.
 After pairs have finished sharing stories, come back to the large group.
-Ask each girl to introduce her partner and tell something she learned about her
+Ask each participant to introduce their partner and tell something they learned about their

 partner’s name.
-Then ask the partner if there’s anything she’d like to add or clarify about her
+Then ask the partner if there’s anything they’d like to add or clarify about their

-story that her partner may not have said.
+story that their partner may not have said.
 (This could also be a name-learning activity.)

 2 Truths and a Lie

-Each person shares three statements about herself (one is a lie – but she doesn’t share which one).
+Each person shares three statements about themself (one is a lie – but they don’t share which one).
 The rest of the group tries to guess which statement was a lie.

 This works well for discussions in big groups – do this first and then open it up to the whole group.